 Endovascular aneurysm repair (EVAR) was first pioneered in the early 1990s.
 Since then the technology of the devices has rapidly progressed and EVAR is now widely used as a treatment of thoracic and abdominal aortic aneurysms (AAA).

-The advantages of endovascular repair over open repair are that they are less invasive than open surgery, have a lower surgical morbidity and mortality rate, and they reduce the length of post-operative stay in hospital.
-One disadvantage is the need for life-long follow-up imaging, and the long-term durability of graft material is yet to be proven.
+The advantages of endovascular repair over open repair are that they are less invasive than open surgery, have a lower surgical morbidity and mortality rate, and they reduce the length of postoperative stay in hospital.
+Disadvantages include the need for life-long follow-up imaging, and the long-term durability of graft material is yet to be proven.

 Relative contraindications include:

 - sharply angulated iliac arteries

 - highly likelihood of graft occluding a visceral vessel once deployed

 EVAR is performed by inserting a stent-graft into the lumen of the aneurysmal portion of the aorta.
 The stent-graft consists of a graft that provides a conduit for blood flow and a stent that anchors the graft to the aorta and provides structural support for the graft material.
 The aim is to divert blood flow into the graft, thereby bypassing the aneurysm.